cau-placc/pakcs/RELNOTES.md

     greater than 1.
   * Fix command `:add ...` by compiling new imports.
   * Add let bindings to the interactive REPL.
+  * Update CPM (with automatic upload to Masala/CPM)

 Release notes for PAKCS Version 3.5.1 (March 13, 2023)